udacity/RoboND-Controls-Lab/README.md

 # Using the Simulator #

-First be sure to grab the newest version of the simulator for your host computer OS [here](https://github.com/udacity/RoboND-Controls-Lab/releases).
+First be sure to grab the newest version of the simulator for your host computer OS [here](https://github.com/udacity/RoboND-Controls-Lab/releases). **Please note that you cannot use the simulator inside of the Udacity supplied course VM (Virtual Machine).
+You have to use the simulator for your host operating system and connect it to your VM**

 If using the VM, inside the simulator's `_data` or `/Contents` folder, edit `ros_settings.txt` and set `vm-ip` to the VM’s IP address and set Override to `true`.
 If not using a VM, no edit is necessary.